 When a family member or friend dies, either testate (with a will) or intestate (without a will), a lawyer with our law firm counsels the fiduciary (whether an administrator, executor, curator, or even a trustee) through the entire qualification and probate process.
 We also represent beneficiaries and creditors who want to understand their rights and options during the probate process.

 The Fiduciary Role

-We also provide counsel to trustees, working closely with CPAs and financial advisers in making certain that the trustee understands and is in compliance with Virginia’s Uniform Trust Code and the applicable standards of investment in the trust agreement or Virginia’s Prudent Investor Rule.
+We also provide counsel to trustees and work closely with CPAs and financial advisers in making certain that the trustee understands and follows Virginia’s Uniform Trust Code and the applicable standards of investment in the trust agreement or Virginia’s Prudent Investor Rule.
 For clients involved in a more complex estate my involvement will be consistent with the needs of the estate or trust.
 Most estate and trust documents anticipate more work being done by the professional advisers to the fiduciary, and certainly the courts and the Commissioner of Accounts expect and welcome the good counsel.

 Hire an Experienced Law Firm

 Our lawyers’ experiences and services include many years representing clients in common estate administration situations, and also in situations when an heir or beneficiary has been wronged by a fiduciary; when an administrator needs to petition a court for the power to sell real estate; or when a will – perhaps holographic (handwritten by the testator) – is unclear and requires a court to provide the executor aid and guidance in construing its terms.
 We counsel trust beneficiaries and trustees in administration of revocable living and testamentary trusts.